DenisLabrecque/DenisLabrecque.github.io/_posts/2016-09-22-turkey-dinner-watercolour.md

 width: 14 in.
 height: 10 in.
 ---
-{% include image.html image-url='https://s-media-cache-ak0.pinimg.com/originals/dc/05/15/dc0515402ea8fbb22effe80b6ae70f51.jpg' image-description='We were first assigned a light study to show the dark and light values.' %}

 This painting was my first serious stab at watercolour.
 In class, we received the option of painting either a deer or a turkey.
 Because most students chose the deer, I picked the turkey.

+{% include image-superwide.html image-url='https://s-media-cache-ak0.pinimg.com/originals/dc/05/15/dc0515402ea8fbb22effe80b6ae70f51.jpg' image-description='Drawing preparation first began with a light study to help distinguish the dark and light values.' %}

 In my rendition, I was careful to proceed slowly and attempted to capture the original photograph in the best way possible.
 One surprise to me was how many bright colours were necessary to reproduce the image.
 Overall, for the skill level required, this painting did very well, and even surprised me somewhat.